E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PaPIM-CP2K_Interface/readme.rst

 significantly slower exchange of information between the two codes by reading and writing to an external file.
 The CP2K program package provides a general framework for different modeling methods such as DFT using the mixed Gaussian and plane waves approaches, semi-empirical methods and classical force fields.
-This enables virtually calculation of time-dependent correlation functions for any system, without depending on the availability of analytical potentials for the studied system, as was the previous case in PaPIM code.
+This enables virtually any calculation of time-dependent correlation functions for any system, without depending on the availability of analytical potentials for the studied system, as was the previous case in PaPIM code.
 Using the MPI split communicator approach the CP2K subroutines can be executed on multiple cores for each sampling trajectory, enabling a parallel calculation of system potential energy and gradient values.